 Institutional learning outcomes (ILO's) are designed to be a universal, learning oriented, measurable, and distinct in character.
 Interpretation of these ILO's allows our diversified programs to link to the institution and to each other, while maintaining the character and academic rationale of each specific field of study.
 NewSchool faculty identified five overarching institutional learning outcomes that apply to students in all degree programs.

-NewSchool's graduates should be accomplished in applying the following skills:
+NewSchool's graduates should be able to:

 ILO 1.
 Critical Thinking